cridp/iown-homecontrol-esp32sx1276/README.md

 Use it like a scanner, do some commands on your real device to identify the corresponding CMDid and address

--> Modify Pins in board_config.h according your board
+-> M~~odify Pins in board_config.h according your board~~
+Not needed if you choose you board before build.

 ### Brief explanation[^1]: